 How to enjoy your low histamine herbs and spices

-I thought it would be fun to shares some recipes that make use of these herbs and spices, and I think they are full of flavour!
-There are so many to choose from on the low histamine recipes page here on the site, but I've picked a few favourite and popular ones for some of the herbs and spices.
+I thought it would be fun to share some recipes that make use of these herbs and spices, and I think they are full of flavor!
+There are so many to choose from on the low histamine recipes page here on the site, but I've picked a few favorite and popular ones for some of the herbs and spices.

 Basil